WELCOME TO THE AFL-CIO

 acquisition of more than 200 office, retail, multifamily, hotel, warehouse, and mixed-use properties across the country.

 The BIT invests in assets located in the communities where union families live and work.

 Competitive risk-adjusted returns for qualified union pension plans.

-The BIT’s investments have helped to generate more than 80 million union construction hours since the Fund’s inception.
+The BIT’s investments have helped to generate millions of union construction work hours since the Fund’s inception.

 labor relations services